 9. Duty – involved and active because it is expected of a role or position

 The real skill is not identifying these motivators, but what mix to use to successfully drive activity and behaviours from a group.
 It is obviously far easier to identify what motivates an individual than a group or crowd, so you must use a mix of motivators that will engage the majority of your target group.
 It is rare that this will be 100% “on the money”, but as you recognise what factors are in play, you begin to learn what works best with certain types of people in different circumstances.

 Innovation is not just about having ideas, it is about implementing those ideas to create new value.
 Therefore, both ideators and implementors need to be motivated, so a different mix could well be needed for these different people groups and situations.

 This may seem manipulative, and to some it will be, but I believe it is part of being self-aware and emotionally intelligent.
 Humans do this naturally and unconsciously, and so we need to be aware and consciously use these intrinsic motivators to increase the success of our innovation programs.

 Choose how you want the latest innovation content delivered to you:

 - Daily — RSS Feed — Email — Twitter — Facebook — Linkedin Today

 - Weekly — Email Newsletter — Free Magazine — Linkedin Group

-Harvey Wade is Director of Innovation Strategy at spigit where is provides strategic direction and support to Citi Bank’s global innovation programme.
-Prior to spigit, Harvey’ the Innovation Manager for Allianz Insurance (UK).
-His blog is Innovative Thoughts.
+Harvey Wade is Director, Innovation Strategy at Mindjet providing strategic direction and support to their key clients.
+Prior to Mindjet, Harvey was the Innovation Manager at Allianz Insurance (UK).
+His blog is Innovative Thoughts